Self-supervised Auxiliary Learning for Graph Neural Networks via Meta-Learning: Related Work

 \subsection{Graph Neural Networks}

 Graph neural networks (GNNs) have been proposed to learn the representations of graph-structured data.
 It was developed by extending the existing deep learning approaches to graph data.
-Motivated by the success of CNNs, Kipf \& Welling~\cite{GCN} presented a popular graph neural network called GCN, which developed spectral approaches into spatial approaches by localizing first-order approximation of graph convolutions.
+Motivated by the success of CNNs, Kipf \& Welling~\cite{GCN} presented a popular graph neural network called GCN, which bridges the gap between spectral approaches and spatial approaches by localizing first-order approximation of graph convolutions.
 Graph attention network (GAT)~\cite{GAT} which adopts the attention mechanism to learn the attention coefficient of connected node pair is proposed. \cite{xu2018powerful} demonstrated that the existing message passing method can not distinguish structurally different graphs.
 Then it proposed a graph isomorphism network (GIN) that can complement it.
-SGC~\cite{wu2019simplifying} is a simplified model by removing non-linearity between GCN layers. \cite{yun2019graph} proposed graph transformer network (GTN) which learns new graph structures by softly selecting edge types and composite relations for generating useful multi-hop connections.
+SGC~\cite{wu2019simplifying} is a simplified model by removing non-linearity between GCN layers.
+GTN~\cite{yun2019graph} can learn new graph structures on heterogeneous graphs by softly selecting edge types and composite relations for generating useful multi-hop connections.
 Based on the variants of GNNs, they have provided promising results in a wide range of applications on graphs.